![]() DSC01669 | ![]() DSC01712 | ![]() DSC01772-1 |

 ![]() Inaction |

 In her 'Humane' series, the artist challenges the meaning of its eponymous term.
-Each photograph depicts a human flaw or threat standing for humanity's darkest facets.
-Seven fateful allegorical figures, of which only the eyes, hands and attributes can be seen, emerge from the darkness.
+Each photograph depicts a human flaw or threat, thereby representing humanity's darkest facets.
+Seven fateful allegorical figures emerge from the darkness, of which only the eyes, hands and attributes can be seen.
 These entities wear symbolic masks, whose menacing looks peer through the lens at the viewer.

 The following seven internal menaces humanity is facing have been selected: pandemic, cruelty, vanity, greed, war, fear and inaction.